Rashford and Greenwood step up, but Fernandes remains Man Utd's go-to matchwinner | Goal.com

 Solskjaer, of course, knows all about Fernandes's match-winning capabilities, and as such it will be the displays from Rashford and Greenwood that pleased him the most.

-Rashford in particular caused Trent Alexander-Arnold all sorts of problems down the United left as he worked well with Luke Shaw to overwhelm the Liverpool right-back.
+Rashford in particular caused Trent Alexander-Arnold all sorts of problems down the United left as he worked well with Luke Shaw to overwhelm the Liverpool right-back, and Solskjaer will be hopeful that the knee injury that forced the former off before full-time is nothing serious.

 Shaw, meanwhile, was again impressive going forward, and with Aaron Wan-Bissaka struggling to offer much on the opposite flank, it was left to the ex-Southampton defender to provide attacking impetus from full-back.